*This post contains affiliate links

 Okay, enough lecturing!

-I’m sure you are curious to know where to eat and where to sleep in Rome.
+I’m sure you are curious to know what to eat and where to sleep in Rome.

 Read next: 3 Tips Where to Stay in Rome & What to Eat